Tasso

 1 tbl granulated garlic

 Trim the excess fat off the pork and cut it into slabs about ¾" inch thick.
 Mix the seasonings together.
 Sprinkle the seasonings evenly over all the pieces of pork.
 Place the seasoned pork in a resealable plastic container or a large plastic or glass tray.
-Put the a lid on the plastic container or aluminum foil on the tray to seal it it and refrigerate at least overnight (preferably 2 to 3 days).
+Put the a lid on the plastic container or aluminum foil on the tray to seal it it and refrigerate at least overnight, but your tasso will be better if you leave it for 2 or 3 days.

 This is what it looks like after it comes off the smoker using Prague Powder.
 This tasso was made with pork shoulder.